 The 11 Most Famous Artworks By Botticelli

-First of all, let’s introduce Botticelli and his career.
-For starters, his real name was Alessandro di Mariano di Vanni Filipepi.
-He was born in 1444/5 in Florence, where he lived for the majority of his life.
 According to art historian Barbara Deimling, he trained as a goldsmith between 1459/60.
-However, 2 years later, he decided to become a painter under the tutelage of Fra Filippo Lippi in Prato, which ended in 1467.
-Fra Filippo was a Carmelite monk, so the influence of religious art was constant during Botticelli’s formative years.
-In 1470 he starts his studio.
+However, two years later, he decided to become a painter under the tutelage of Fra Filippo Lippi in Prato, which ended in 1467.
+Fra Filippo was a Carmelite monk, so the influence of religious art was constant throughout Botticelli’s formative years.

-His sudden decline accompanied by other historical circumstances has made him a hard artist for historians to understand.
-Botticelli’s style was deeply impacted by late gothic art.
-However according to Jean Gillies that made him quite forgettable during the 1500s due to shifting artistic tendencies.
-So, just a few years after his death he fades to the background.
-It wasn’t until the 19th century that the pre-raphaelites rediscovered him that his work became popular again amongst art historians.
+Botticelli’s style was deeply impacted by late Gothic art.
+This, according to Jean Gillies, made him quite forgettable during the 1500s due to shifting artistic tendencies.
+So, just a few years after his death, he faded into the background.

 11. St Sebastian

-1474 | Tempera on panel | Staatliche Museen (Berlin)
+1474 | Tempera on panel | Gemäldegalerie (Berlin)

 10. Annunciation